All about Liane

 As part of that degree, she wrote her first novel, Three Wishes.
 It was accepted by the lovely people at Pan Macmillan and went on to be published around the world

-Since then she has written five more novels for adults, The Last Anniversary, What Alice Forgot, The Hypnotists Love Story, The Husband’s Secret, Big Little Lies and her newest novel to be released in July 2016, Truly Madly Guilty, as well as the Nicola Berry series for children.
+Since then she has written six more novels, The Last Anniversary, What Alice Forgot, The Hypnotists Love Story, The Husband’s Secret, Big Little Lies, and Truly Madly Guilty, as well as the Nicola Berry series for children.

 Liane’s first novel